|

 experience and using a NOTE section for older experience where dates don’t need

-to be listed "It's a double-edged sword," he
+"It's a double-edged sword," he

 says.
 "You want to diminish the negative and do everything you can to get an